Seven Inches of Satanic Panic: Release

 On 12 September 2019, Ghost released a music video for "Kiss the Go-Goat", which depicts Papa Nihil performing as frontman of the band at the Whisky a Go Go in West Hollywood, California, in 1969.
 The following day, on 13 September 2019, Seven Inches of Satanic Panic was released on music streaming services through Loma Vista Recordings.
 It was released on 7" vinyl, with "Kiss the Go-Goat" as the A-side and "Mary on a Cross" as the B-side, on 27 September 2019.
 Seven Inches of Satanic Panic has been described as a two-track EP and as a single.
 The vinyl release peaked at number 2 on the UK Vinyl Singles Chart, whilst "Kiss the Go-Goat" reached number 4 on the Kerrang!
 Rock Chart.

 In July and August 2022, "Mary on a Cross" went viral on TikTok.
 In response, Ghost released a "Slowed + Reverb" version of the song digitally on 26 August.
 The original recording then became the band's first to chart on the Billboard Hot 100 when it reached number 90 in September.
 An official "lyric video" for the song was released on 14 December.
-Similar to the video for "Kiss the Go-Goat", it features grainy, Super 8-like footage that is purported to be of Ghost performing in Los Angeles on 13 September 1969.
+Similar to the video for "Kiss the Go-Goat", it features grainy, Super 8-like footage.

+Following the release of the 2024 concert film Rite Here Rite Now, "The Future is a Foreign Land" was retroactively added to the digital and streaming versions of Seven Inches of Satanic Panic.
+Within the film's fictional storyline, the track is presented as a previously unknown third song performed by the character Papa Nihil in addition to "Kiss the Go-Goat" and "Mary on a Cross", eventually playing over the film's end credits.

+Animated music videos for both "Mary on a Cross" and "The Future is a Foreign Land" were produced for Rite Here Rite Now, though only the former appears in the film itself, with the latter released via Ghost's YouTube channel on 25 July 2024.